 Boarding Homes

-The Sheerni and Laadli Boarding Homes each have a housemother who lives with the girls and tutors who help the girls with their homework and provide individual and class instruction as necessary.
+The Boarding Homes have housemothers who lives with the girls and tutors who help the elementary and secondary school girls with their homework and provide individual and class instruction as necessary.
 In addition, the girls receive instruction in self-defense, computers, and sewing as well as workshops on topics including sexual and reproductive health, gender-based violence, women’s history, legal rights, geography, and the environment.
-The college students at Abhayasthali Boarding Home cook, sew, and clean for themselves, creating their own supportive community.
-They receive ongoing academic, career, and emotional support from Sambhali Trust staff and they give back to the Sambhali family by volunteering to help with Sambhali programs for children.
+The college students at Abhayasthali Boarding Home receive ongoing academic, career, and emotional support from Sambhali Trust staff and they give back to the Sambhali family by working with Sambhali programs for children.
 All of the boarding homes emphasize academic excellence along with developing self-esteem and leadership skills.